Why You Need To Talk To Your Kids About Sex Now

 I felt awful for her.
 I was becoming closer with my boyfriend at the time.
 I hadn’t lost my virginity yet, but it was on the horizon.
 It could have so easily been me, if I didn’t know the truth about preventing pregnancy.

 The next day, Monica came to school bruised.
 Her orthodox Russian father had beaten the holy crap out of her.
 She stayed at my house for a week, until she disappeared.
-Last I heard, she was living on the downtown East Side of Vancouver, home to one of the most drug-riddled neighbourhoods and one of the highest HIV infection rates in the entire Western World.
+Last I heard, it was rumoured she was living on the downtown East Side of Vancouver, home to one of the most drug-riddled neighbourhoods and one of the highest HIV infection rates in the entire Western World.
 I don’t know what happened to the baby.

 My stepdaughter is coming this weekend.
 She’s 12.
 Her mom had her first child when she was a teenager.
 Her mother before her was a teen mom.
 I look at my gorgeous girl and worry if she’s part of a cycle.
 If she is though, I am determined to break it.
 When she’s with me, we talk about the gross stuff.
 We always talk about the gross stuff.
 We wait until my son is in bed and usually her father falls asleep, and we sit up and talk with ease about the things she will be facing as she gets older.
 I explain to her, over and over, how to be safe.
 How to be cautious, and how to respect herself.